CTSRD-CHERI/cheri-exercises/src/exercises/control-flow-pointer/README.md

 # Corrupt a control-flow pointer using a subobject buffer overflow

+This exercise takes advantage of a lack of subobject bounds protection to corrupt a function pointer.

 1. Compile `buffer-overflow-fnptr.c` with a RISC-V target and binary name of `buffer-overflow-fnptr-riscv`, and a CHERI-RISC-V target and binary name of `buffer-overflow-fnptr`.
 Do not enable compilation with